VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: Formal Definition of Metrics

 When computing the overall IoU, all three matching scenarios need to be considered.
-The formula is therefore expressed as follows:
+The formula is therefore expressed as

-where $N$ denotes the number of groud truth bounding boxes, and $B_i^{\text{GT}}$ and $B_i^{\text{pred}}$ represent the i-th groud truth bounding box and the i-th bounding box detected in the image generated by the model, respectively.
+where $N$ denotes the number of groud truth bounding boxes, and $B_i^{\text{GT}}$ and $B_i^{\text{pred}}$ represent the $i$-th groud truth bounding box and the $i$-th bounding box detected in the image generated by the model, respectively.

 IoU is chosen as the spatial localization metric because it directly quantifies the overlap between predicted and groud truth blocks in terms of position and size.
-Reporting both matched-pair and all-block mean IoU allows evaluation of precision on successfully matched blocks as well as overall spatial prediction performance, including missed and false detections.
+Reporting both matched pair and all block mean IoU allows evaluation of precision on successfully matched blocks as well as overall spatial prediction performance, including missed and false detections.